Sign up now for classes beginning in March and April.

-There are seven versions of the GED test (English, Spanish, French, Canadian, audio, large print, and Braille).
+There are seven versions of the exams (English, Spanish, French, Canadian, audio, large print, and Braille).
 Not all sites will have all the versions.
 You will need special permission to take the test in audio, large print, or Braille, so make those arrangements well in advance of testing.

-Yes, a commitment throughout the entire 12-week session is mandatory (unless it's determined that you're ready to take the actual GED exam [see above]).
-Each class in the session is specifically designed to help the students in that session meet the specific academic requirements of the GED material in which they need further study.
+Yes, a commitment throughout the entire 12-week session is mandatory (unless it's determined that you're ready to take one of the actual exams [see above]).
+Each class in the session is specifically designed to help the students in that session meet the specific academic requirements of the material in which they need further study.

-An applicant who takes the GED for the first time must complete all five subsections of the test before retesting on any individual subsection.
+An applicant who takes one of the HSE exams for the first time must complete all sections before retesting on any individual subsection.
 An applicant who completes initial testing but fails to achieve the minimum scores may be retested on the entire series of tests or on the failed individual subsection tests.
-You only have to retake the parts of the test below the required minimum score of 410 points unless you need a higher score to bring your average up to 450.
-Also, if you score below 1.5 on the essay, you must take the entire writing test over.

 |Test||Content Number||Items||Time Limit|